webalorn/md2book/readme.md

 - LaTeX is not currently supported
 - Tables width in docx documents is too small (width of 1 character in each column)
-- odt documents have strange grey areas
+- odt documents have strange grey areas and are not well formated
+- Problems with background color if the background is not white in pdf and ebook.
+It is recomended to use a white / transparent background for better support by ebook readers.